-- e.g., you may be able to add a comment but not to assign the ticket to another engineer. → Contact your CM administrator who can grant you the required permissions (if this is allowed). - The ticket is closed.
+- e.g., you may be able to add a comment but not to assign the ticket to another engineer. → Contact your CM administrator who can grant you the required permissions (if this is allowed). - The ticket is closed or archived.
 Therefore, no workflow activities are displayed, you cannot edit the ticket data and you cannot write comments or emails.
-Please see Open vs. Closed Tickets.
+Please see Possible Ticket States.